giry-dev/mangrove-docs/docs/developers/contracts/technical-references/tick-ratio.md

 * The bids side would be DAI-WETH (buying WETH)
     * The price therefore equals to the `ratio` (how many WETH can I get per DAI)
 * The asks side would be WETH-DAI (selling WETH, or buying DAI)
-    * The price then equals to the `ratio^(-1)` (how many DAI cant I get per WETH)
+    * The price then equals to the `ratio^(-1)` (how many DAI can I get per WETH)
 :::

 ### Price & Wants

 Later, you will learn that [posting offers](./taking-and-making-offers/reactive-offer/README.md) requires you to provide (among other things) a `tick` and a `gives` amount (how much the offer sends).
-However, it's not using "wants" (how much the offer requests).
-That is where the ratio comes in handy!
+However, it's not using how much the offer requests.
+But we can retrieve it with our handy ratio!

 How much an offer wants can be simply calculated for the two sides of the book (assuming here that both offers have an identical ratio):
 * Bids side (buying WETH)